the-daonm/community-palettes/README.md

 ---

-This is where we fetch all the additional color schemes for noctalia-shell from.
+This is where we fetch all the additional palettes for noctalial from.
-If you want your color scheme to be added to noctalia-shell, you will have to create a PR over here.
+If you want your palette to be added to noctalia, you will have to create a PR over here.